 Keeping Safe

-According to the CDC, certain populations are disproportionately affected by extreme heat.
+According to the Centers for Disease Control and Prevention, certain populations are disproportionately affected by extreme heat.
 These include:

 Everyone, but especially members of these vulnerable populations, should take precautions against heat-related illnesses when temperatures are high.
-We offered tips in a previous post.
+See our roundup of tips.

 For more information: